top of page

 A story:

 I was born.
 My mother was an ex-Catholic who had watched her brothers be raped by the priests.
 She painted Matisse flowers on the walls, searching for her own peace.
 I grew up studying the strange shapes and bright colors.
 My father played reggae on his sound-system.
 My mother went to Africa.
 She brought home beads, tapestries, and drawings of insects.
-I was the youngest child, with two deeply abusive brothers.
-We grew up in a tight home in the countryside of Michigan, full of love and hatred, moments of grand joy within years of violence and chaos.
+I was the youngest child, with two bullying older brothers, who I now love dearly.
+We grew up in a tight home in the countryside of Michigan, full of love and hatred, moments of grand joy within years of emotional violence and chaos.
 I would draw with my grandmother for hours on summer nights.
 These were the most peaceful times.
 As I grew, I became fascinated with music.
 I picked up instruments: banjo, oboe, saxophone.
 I wrote poetry.
 My parents fought, money got tighter.
-I suffered years of emotional abuse, verbal abuse, trapped in the belly, the black-sheep, of the inescapable nuclear family.
+I suffered years of emotional abuse trapped as the black-sheep of the inescapable nuclear family.
+I forgive all, of course.
+Our ghosts are all at war.
 Tensions rose, and with it, my lack of safety continued to turn my nervous system into a battlefield.
 I resisted with joy.
 I started high school.
 I acted in plays, played in an orchestra, wrote poetry, directed films...
 I knew I was an artist.
 Then my brothers moved out, I was alone with my father.
 My mother had left him.
 He cried as he drove me to school.
 We fought off dark thoughts together.
-Family is so complex.
+Family is beautiful, tragic.
 I was always sensitive, yet never allowed to feel.
 I found something that would take my pain away.
-Somehow, drugs gave the voice back to me from where it had been ripped out of my mouth so many times.
-They soothed the near decades of verbal abuse; for once I felt big, not small.
+Somehow, drugs gave the self-worth back to me from where it had been denied.
+They soothed the verbal abuse which was foundational in my self-image; for once I felt big, not small.
 It was set in stone forever now, I was to be a great artist.
 Then a psychosis sank in, a total dissociation.
 Maybe it was the pressure of all my life experiences culminating in my mind shutting down so it may process it all.
+Maybe it was a rude spiritual awakening.
 I disappeared into a thunderstorm.
 I moved to Chicago, sitting up late at night in an armchair, fighting this strange new insanity.
 My poetry grew dark within me.
 My life became a blur.
 My body was in a tundra.
 I lost myself: assaulted, robbed, ravaged.
 Culturally disconnected, thrown to the outskirts of the village.
 So by necessity to accomplish my goal of being a great artist, I found my inner strength.
 When it wasn't there, I prayed for it.
 I sought help from other cultures, I fought for my sanity, I found people who I trusted, I became deeply attuned to my body, I studied piano, I surrendered to the harsh lessons, I refused to give up.
 I believe that angels were guiding my experience.
-I learned how powerful the human mind is when it is activated, and especially when it is divinely connected.
+I learned how powerful the human mind is when it is activated, and especially when it is divinely connected to self-expression.
 I realized that if you seek, you will find.
-So I have become dedicated to the ultimate truth of the universe: a self-expression so exquisite that its spatial joy and vibrancy can liberate the minds of those who see it.
+So I have become dedicated to the ultimate truth of the universe: a self-expression so exquisite that its spatial joy and vibrancy can liberate the minds of those who see it, who hear it, who feel its truth.
 An expression which transcends medium.
 A joy so supreme, that it never dies.
 I paint every day now.
 All day.
 I listen to reggae like my father showed me.
 I paint flowers like Matisse.
+I write songs.
+I play piano.
+I sing.
+I write.
+I think.
+I celebrate.
 I turn all my material into art.
 I waste no time.
 I transform darkness into light, weakness into strength, pain into love.
 This is my evident purpose in life, undoubtedly.

 IMG_0337_edited.png